If you’re experiencing crackling or speakers popping when bass hits, you may be wondering, “Why are my speakers crackling?“

 Do you ever wonder: “why does my speakers crackle”

 There are several reasons why your speakers may be crackling and speaker popping noise.
 Here are some possible causes of speaker popping noise when turned off or on:

 - Loose or damaged connections: Check the cables connecting your speakers to the audio source.
 If they are loose, damaged or have exposed wiring, they can cause crackling or speakers popping sounds.

 - Electrical interference: Mobile phones, routers, and microwaves all cause crackling or popping in your speakers.
 Try moving your speakers away from these devices or turning them off.

 - Dirty or damaged speakers: Dust, debris, or damage to speaker cones or other components can create distortion or crackling.
 You can try cleaning the speakers or have them repaired if necessary.

 - Incorrect audio settings: Make sure the audio settings on your device are set correctly.
 Improper settings can cause distortion or noise.

-- Aging equipment: Over time, speakers can wear out and become less efficient, resulting in speakers popping sounds.
+- Aging equipment: Over time, speakers can wear out and become less efficient, resulting in popping sounds.

 Where is that Crackling Coming From In Your Speaker?